 The decision of who will handle the dog in the ring must be made early on.
 The cost of a handler may be one that you don’t want to incur or maybe you want the experience of showing your dog yourself as many owners do.
 An exceptional dog–a winning dog–too often comes home with nothing because of a human’s poor handling.
 An inexperienced handler should get training with the dog.
 Group training sessions should be started as early as possible.
 These sessions can even be started when a dog is still a puppy.

-If employing an handler, the best way to find one is by checking with your local club or breeder.
+If employing a handler, the best way to find one is by checking with your local club or breeder.
 Who is looking for clients?
 Take time to go see your prospective handler in action.
 It is always a good idea to attend as many dog shows as possible so nothing seems too new.

 Look at the handlers of dogs in your breed.
 What do you see in the winning ones?
 Take the names of a few handlers and interview the best one or two.
 Does the chemistry between you and handler work?
 How does the handler look with your dog?

 Once you decide on the handler get all the terms of the contract in writing.
-The last thing you want are misunderstandings over money ruining the event for everyone.
+The last thing you want is misunderstandings over money ruining the event for everyone.
 If you hire a handler, let the handler do the job.
 It is hard to entrust your dog into someone else’s hands, but that is what you hired this person to do.

 6. Start Training Seriously

 Training your dog starts the moment you bring a dog home as a puppy.
 This kind of obedience training which includes basic commands for showing in a ring is a special kind of training that not every dog owner necessarily does.

 The two things your dog needs to learn to do are: